FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 ### Winning!

 Let's add a congratulatory message when the game is finished.
 We will need the pre-built `Winning` component.
-Lets import it in `views/Home.vue` so we can use it a a child component:
+Let's import it in `views/Home.vue` so we can use it a a child component:

 ```js
 // inside the script block
 import Winning from "@/components/Winning.vue";
 // under export default
 components: {
     Winning
 },
 ```

-Lets show it once the game is won and hide the board.
+Let's show it once the game is won and hide the board.
 Add this snippet at the top of the `views/Home.vue` component, overwriting the current `<main>` line:

 ```html
 <Winning v-if="win" :newGame="newGame"></Winning>